followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/3 Methods/columnOption(id_optionName_optionValue).md

 <!--/paramDescription3-->

 <!--fullDescription-->
-Using this method, you can set an option of a specific column from code.
-This method accepts one of the following as the first argument.
+This method sets an option of the first column found by either of the below:

 * **Name**
 The [unique name]({basewidgetpath}/Configuration/columns/#name) of the column.